kubernetes/kubernetes/docs/kubectl-config-unset.md

 ## kubectl config unset

-Unsets an individual value in a .kubeconfig file
+Unsets an individual value in a kubeconfig file

 ### Synopsis

-Unsets an individual value in a .kubeconfig file PROPERTY_NAME is a dot delimited name where each token represents either a attribute name or a map key.
+Unsets an individual value in a kubeconfig file PROPERTY_NAME is a dot delimited name where each token represents either a attribute name or a map key.
 Map keys may not contain dots.

 ```